bobleesj/bobleesj.utils/news/formula-from-ptable.rst

 **Added:**

 * Add installation guide in the documentation.
-* Check whether the elements from the formula is in the periodic table when ``Formaul`` is initialized
+* Check whether the elements from the formula is in the periodic table when ``Formula`` is initialized
 * Implement ``Element.all_symbols()`` to return all 118 elements symbols from the periodic table.

 **Changed:**